 - Students who are enrolled in the Concurrent Enrollment Program (CEP) must follow their plans of study.
 An Edson College of Nursing and Health Innovation upper division nursing course is taken fall and spring semesters with community college nursing course(s).
-Students enrolled in the Concurrent Enrollment Program must follow their individualized plan of study unless approved by Edson College to deviate from their plan of study. - Students must be actively enrolled in a community college nursing program when taking a nursing course in the Edson College of Nursing and Health Innovation. - Students who withdraw or fail their first community college nursing course (Block 1 or Nursing 1) may not continue in the CEP until they have been granted a confirmed seat to repeat the community college nursing courses.
-Students are required to notify their Edson College of Nursing and Health Innovation advisor of the course failure or withdrawal as soon it occurs, and will be advised to complete their BSN with the Edson College of Nursing and Health Innovation after completing their associate degree in nursing (ADN) - O Students who withdraw or fail their second, third, or fourth community college nursing course (Block 2, 3, or 4; or Nursing 2, 3 or 4), may continue in the CEP as long as the withdrawn or failed course is taken the following semester.
-Students must notify their Edson College of Nursing and Health Innovation advisor of the course failure as soon as it occurs.
+Students enrolled in the Concurrent Enrollment Program must follow their individualized plan of study unless approved by Edson College to deviate from their plan of study. - Students must be actively enrolled in a community college nursing program when taking a nursing course in the Edson College of Nursing and Health Innovation.

-- Students who fail more than one community college nursing course or block will be disqualified from the CEP program, and will be advised to complete their BSN in the Edson College of Nursing and Health Innovation after completing their ADN.). - Students who fail TWC 361 or a statistics course prior to starting the community college nursing courses will be disqualified from the CEP program, and will be advised to complete their BSN in the Edson College of Nursing and Health Innovation after completing their ADN. - Students who fail a nursing course in the Edson College of Nursing and Health Innovation and pass a community college nursing course must petition with their academic advisor requesting permission to remain in the CEP.
+- Students who withdraw or fail their first community college nursing course (Block 1 or Nursing 1) may not continue in the CEP until they have been granted a confirmed seat to repeat the community college nursing courses.
+Students are required to notify their Edson College of Nursing and Health Innovation advisor of the course failure or withdrawal as soon it occurs, and will be advised to complete their BSN with the Edson College of Nursing and Health Innovation after completing their associate degree in nursing (ADN) - Students who withdraw or fail their second, third, or fourth community college nursing course (Block 2, 3, or 4; or Nursing 2, 3 or 4), may continue in the CEP as long as the withdrawn or failed course is taken the following semester.
+Students must notify their Edson College of Nursing and Health Innovation advisor of the course failure as soon as it occurs. - Students who fail more than one community college nursing course or block will be disqualified from the CEP program, and will be advised to complete their BSN in the Edson College of Nursing and Health Innovation after completing their ADN. - Students who fail a nursing course in the Edson College of Nursing and Health Innovation and pass a community college nursing course must petition with their academic advisor requesting permission to remain in the CEP.